 Goshen High School Orchestras

-The Goshen High School Orchestra program is among the best in the state with 14 state finalist appearances including two state runner-up performances in 2006, and 2007.
+The Goshen High School Orchestra program is among the best in the state with 16 state finalist appearances including the past two years the event has been held and two state runner-up performances in 2006, and 2007.
 There are many string performance opportunities for Goshen students but the program is centered on our three concert ensembles that meet three times a week during the school day.
 In addition to our concert ensembles, students have the opportunity to participate in small chamber ensembles, the musical pit orchestra, our jazz string ensemble, and our Camerata Chamber Orchestra.
 The Goshen High School Orchestras are directed by Mr. Jason Pfeifer and Mr. Sean Patrick.

 Crimson Concert Orchestra: The Crimson Concert Orchestra is for students continuing in orchestra that participated in 8th grade orchestra the previous year.
 The Crimson Concert Orchestra continues increases the demand of musicality while increasing the rigor of music as student move into the Goshen High School program.
 The Crimson Concert Orchestra meets Mondays, Wednesdays, and Fridays performing in the Fall Orchestra Coffee Concert in October, the Sounds of the Season Orchestra Concert in December, at the ISSMA HS Organizational Festival in April, and the Spring Orchestra Concert in late April.
 Jason Pfeifer is the podium director of the Crimson Concert Orchestra.
 Sean Patrick assist this ensemble.